Korr237i/stm32f0_mpu/README.md

 ## Folders
 Source folder includes needed files for stm32f0 and source code of the project.

-GCS folder - ground control system that allows you to plot graphs and device's orientation (was made by [dll31](https://github.com/dll31)).
+GCS folder - ground control system that allows you to plot graphs and device's orientation (made by [dll31](https://github.com/dll31)).

 ## GCS installation in PyCharm.
 1. Move to gcs folder